designkai/Gridie/README.md

-# SimplyGrid
+# Gridie
 Super lightweight grid built with calc(), with fallback to IE7+.
 The examples below are written in LESS, but there is also an SCSS file with the same methods.

 ## Using the mixin

-SimplyGrid has been designed in a way that removes the need for a whole bloated grid system, instead allowing you to build grid features into classes as they need them.
+Gridie has been designed in a way that removes the need for a whole bloated grid system, instead allowing you to build grid features into classes as they need them.

 Using `.col(x,y,breakpoint);` allows you to define grid widths inside specific elements, making the grid flexible beyond the pre-defined classes.
 For example, to create a basic layout you might simply add grid functionality to IDs.